denoland/manual/getting_started/web_frameworks.md

 by other static site generators such Jekyll or Eleventy.
 It's simple to use and configure, while being super flexible.
 Highlights include:

-- Support for multiple file formats like markdown, yaml, javascript, typescript, jsx, nunjucks.
+- Support for multiple file formats like Markdown, YAML, JavaScript, TypeScript, JSX, Nunjucks.
 - You can hook in any processor to transform assets, for example sass or postcss for CSS.
-- Since it's built for Deno, you don't have to install thousand of packages in `node_modules` or complex bundlers.
-Lume only installs what you need.
+- No need to install thousand of packages in `node_modules` or complex bundlers.

 ### Oak